Best Practices

 Error Handling

-Listeners Should Be Resilient
+Event handlers Should Be Resilient

-Listeners fire on events — if your script fails, the event still proceeds.
+Event handlers fire on events - if your script fails, the event still proceeds.
 Handle errors gracefully:

 try {